PaleCache/NeonKat/README.md

 # NeonKat – Cross-Platform Electron Music Player

-**NeonKat** is a lightweight, **cross-platform Electron music player** for Linux and Windows.
+**NeonKat** is a lightweight, **cross-platform electron music player** for Linux and Windows.
 It features **playlist management, a real-time music visualizer, an always-on-top miniplayer, and support for streaming from Jellyfin servers**.
 NeonKat runs entirely locally - no cloud, no tracking, your music stays on your device.
 Advanced features include **YT-dlp integration**, **radio streams**, **Neon Mode visualizations synced to the beat**, and **Canvas Mode short video previews**, similar to Spotify’s Canvas feature.

 NeonKat is perfect for users who want a **fast, private, and visually engaging music player** on Linux and Windows systems.